 - Select a chromosome from the Chromosome(s) list.

-- Specify a region BETWEEN two points (on this chromosome) by entering beginning and ending values, separated either by and or a hyphen (e.g. 50 and 75 or 50-75).
+- Specify a region BETWEEN two points (on this chromosome) by entering beginning and ending values, separated by a hyphen (e.g. 50-75).